radekm/Cached/README.md

 to update a user interface.
 Caching controls with internal state ensures that internal state is preserved and also improves performance.

+## Motivation

+My goal was to create UI in F#.
+But unfortunately there are no production-ready reactive libraries for F# and not even for .NET.
+That's at least my opinion and I'll explain why.

+Currently the closest candidates are

+- `ImGui.NET`.
+Dear ImGui is an awesome immediate mode UI library.
+  `ImGui.NET` NuGet package works with Silk.NET rendering.
+  Unfortunately it doesn't look and behave as other desktop applications.
+- `egui` written in Rust.
+It is also an immediate mode library which looks and behaves more like other desktop applications (at least on Mac).
+  I tried wrapping `egui` so I can use it from F#.
+  Unfortunately wrapping Rust code for other languages needs unsafe code and thus it's harder than wrapping C or C++ code.
+  The reason is that Rust compiler expects that certain aliasing rules are followed.
+  These aliasing rules are more complex than for C and C++ and can be easily violated in unsafe code thus introducing undefined behaviors.
+- `Avalonia`.
+This library looks and behaves fine on various platforms.
+  Unfortunately I don't like XAML nor its reactive part.

+The other well known libraries are either full of bugs like MAUI.
+Or are extremely complex like React or Blazor or Jetpack Compose or even Solid.js.
+These widely used libraries are maybe based on simple ideas but their implementation is complex
+(all have more than 1 K lines and some even more than 10 K lines).
+This complexity hides special cases which will probably surprise you.
+And I don't want to be surprised by my applications in production environments.

+I also tried other F# libraries which were adding reactivity to Avalonia.
+But most of them were not working properly even in simple scenarios.
+Among F# libraries I really liked [Vide](https://github.com/vide-collabo/Vide).
+Cached library is inspired by Vide.
+The main difference is that a type of a state used by a computation expression is not propagated outside.
+This makes resulting types much friendlier to the user and probably to the type checker.
+On the other hand types of Vide computation expressions contain a type of a whole state which can be massive.

+Cached library tries to be simple.
+Currently it has less than 300 lines. so anyone can read its source code and understand everything.
+Cached library can be used to add reactivity to retained mode UI libraries like Avalonia.

 ## Tutorial — Basics

 Let's construct our first computation with cached values: